LOUIS ANTHONY CAIRO is a Partner at GWC, where he works in the firm’s Litigation department.

 - $1,313,000.00 for a union painter who fell off a second-floor landing in a residential home when a 4-ft section of the railing was missing.
 (Settlement)

 - $1,250,000.00 for three brothers who were involved in a major car accident resulting in surgery and broken bones.
 (Settlement)

 - $1,200,000.00 for a union electrician injured in a residential construction accident.
 (Settlement – Featured in Chicago Daily Law Bulletin)

 - $1,050,000.00 for the victim of a rear-end collision in Chicago.
 (Settlement)

-- $875,000.00 for a union Nicor gas work who was hit head-on by another motor vehicle in a snowstorm sustained multiple fractures.
+- $875,000.00 for a union Nicor gas worker who was hit head-on by another motor vehicle in a snowstorm and sustained multiple fractures.
 (Settlement)